LiskArchive/lips/proposals/lip-Introduce_Legacy_module.md

 ## Motivation

-Once [LIP 0018][LIP18] is active on the Lisk mainchain, all nodes for the Lisk mainchain must maintain the accounts that received some funds before the implementation of LIP 18, but do not have an associated public key.
+Once [LIP 0018][lip-0018] is active on the Lisk mainchain, all nodes for the Lisk mainchain must maintain the accounts that received some funds before the implementation of [LIP 0018][lip-0018], but do not have an associated public key.
 The balance of these accounts is maintained in the legacy accounts substore and can be recovered with a reclaim transaction.

-Furthermore, delegates registered before the implementation of the [Validators module][validator-LIP] do not have a registered BLS key.
+Furthermore, delegates registered before the implementation of the [Validators module][research:validator] do not have a registered BLS key.
 This module implements a command to allow those delegates to register a BLS key and hence participate in the certification generation process.

 Implementing the Legacy module avoids the need for other modules (specifically the Token module and the Validators module) to handle legacy behaviors present only on the Lisk mainchain.
 This module is only part of the Lisk mainchain, and should not be implemented in any sidechain.